Tom Neff- IFT Drone Lead Instructor

 Chad has worked in manufacturing since age 19, but began making things by age 5.He has manufactured components for Medical, Aerospace, Electronic/Computer, Civil Infrastructure, and more.
 He started in manufacturing as a machinist, while completing his Bachelor’s degree, and moved into the Computer Aided Design and Manufacturing (CAD/CAM) side of the industry 10 years later.
 He wants to encourage students to explore the career opportunities in the manufacturing industries and understand how everything around them is made.

-Chad is a native of Colorado Springs, has been married to his wife, Amanda, for 25 years and is principal to their two homeschool children, Ian & Tava.
+Chad is a native of Colorado Springs, has been married to his wife, Amanda, for 25 years and is principal to their two homeschool children, Ian and Tava.

 Mike Vidovich - Instructor Aircraft Mechanics Classes